Resources for Students

 As you think about going online with your coursework, here are some tips and tricks to get you started:

 - Be kind to yourself, your classmates, and your professors.
 This is new for many of us, so don’t be too hard on yourself and provide support to your peers when needed.

 - Plan your academic time now.
 Take out your calendar or planner right now.
 As due dates and expectations change, write them down.
 Block off designated “school” time in your day and commit to it.
 One of the biggest challenges of online learning is time management and personal accountability, especially for those of you with time-consuming family situations.
 If you need help with planning, contact the Center for Student Success.

 - Do the work your professors assign.
 If your professor assigns you a video to watch, watch it.
 If the professor assigns you reading, read it.
 If your professor asks you to engage in a discussion in a discussion board, do it.
 Professors are being very thoughtful right now as to what work they are expecting of you during this turbulent time.
 Remember that your actual contact time with professors will vary depending on the format they are using, which puts a little more of the burden on you to take charge of your own learning.

 - Be transparent with your faculty, family, and friends.
 This is going to impact everyone differently, so open up to others around you about what you are experiencing.
 If you are lost and need help, contact your instructor.
 If you are struggling with competing obligations and time management, talk to your loved ones about what you need from them to be successful.
 Relying on your network of resources will make this easier.

 - Ask for help.
 We may not be in the classroom together, but we are all still here for you.
-See the list of resources below as to where to go for help.
+Ask the Center for Student Success and they can point you in the right direction.